Banking in Vietnam 2026: Account Ownership, Credit to the Economy & Key Players

 Vietnam’s central bank

-At the heart of Vietnam’s banking system is the State Bank of Vietnam (SBV).
-The SBV has powers far broader than many other central banks around the world but these powers come with much more responsibility, too.
+The SBV has powers far broader than many other central banks around the world, but these powers come with much more responsibility, too.

 Key objectives of the SBV include:

-- Keep inflation below 4.5 percent.
+• Keep inflation below 4.5 percent.

-To achieve these objectives the SBV also has a number of tools it can use.
+To achieve these objectives, the SBV also has a number of tools it can use.
 Chief among them are:

 Interest rates

-The two key interest rates in Vietnam are the Discount Rate and the Refinancing Rate.
 However, the SBV has broad powers to set different interest rates for different products if it deems this is necessary.
-For example, in October 2022, it set different interest rates for eight different types of borrowed funds.

-That said, interest rates generally go relatively untouched in normal circumstances with the SBV preferring to use other tools to manage economic growth–an interest rate rise in September 2022, was the first change in interest rates in two years.
+That said, interest rates generally go relatively untouched in normal circumstances, with the SBV preferring to use other tools to manage economic growth–an interest rate rise in September 2022 was the first change in interest rates in two years.

 Credit growth limits

-Credit growth limits are common in emerging economies.
-These are used to avoid excessive lending and subsequently high inflation.
-On this measure, credit growth limits in Vietnam have worked relatively well with inflation around 4 percent a year since its inception.
+On this measure, credit growth limits in Vietnam have worked relatively well with inflation around 4 percent a year since their inception.
 However, this has come at a cost.
-For example, in October of 2022 the credit growth limit for the year was reached which meant that many businesses could no longer borrow.
-This impacted cash flows and created a number of problems.

-Note that there has been some debate as to whether the use of credit growth limits have run their course and should be done away with altogether.
-This has been largely rejected by the SBV, however, this suggestion does have traction in the local business community.
+Note that there has been some debate as to whether the use of credit growth limits has run its course and should be done away with altogether.

 See also: It’s Time to Talk About Vietnam’s Credit Growth Policy…